ismailmagdyismail/threaded_server/README.md

 # How to build and Run

+## Enviroment

+- Must source enviroment before running
+- source enviroment to make sure all enviroment variables and utility functions are defined `source env.bash`

 ## Building all sub projects

-- source enviroment to make sure all enviroment variables and utility functions are defined `source env.bash`
 - buildAll : `build`

 ## Building a specifc project